skovtunenko/go-libs/README.md

   https://github.com/oklog/run

-* **SizedWaitGroup** has the same role and close to the same API as the Golang sync.WaitGroup but it adds a limit on the amount of goroutines started concurrently. https://github.com/remeh/sizedwaitgroup
+* **SizedWaitGroup** has the same role and is close to the same API as the Golang sync.WaitGroup but it adds a limit on the amount of goroutines started concurrently. https://github.com/remeh/sizedwaitgroup

 ## Rest API